You've booked your guide trip... Now what??

 - Do I have to tip my guide?
 We'll leave this up to you but if you feel your guide deserves a tip at the end of the day, a 15-20% tip is standard.

 - Can I bring my own equipment?
 Absolutely.
 We know how nice is it to cast the rod you are used to.
-Our guides will be all the necessary gear in case you want to try something different or conditions necessitate tactics to change.
+Our guides will bring all the necessary equipment in case you want to try something different or conditions necessitate tactics to change.
+Rain gear, waders, and apparel not provided.

 - Where do we meet?
 We always prefer to meet our clients at our fly shop in Downtown Traverse City but understand that is not always possible.
 We are flexible and happy to negotiate alternating meeting places if necessary.